alexvorxx/Mesa-VirGL/docs/envvars.rst

 Intel driver environment variables
 ----------------------------------------------------

-.. envvar:: ANV_GPL
+.. envvar:: ANV_NO_GPL

-   If set to 1, true, or yes, then VK_EXT_graphics_pipeline_library will be exposed, which may be incompatible with mesh shaders.
+   If set to 1, true, or yes, then VK_EXT_graphics_pipeline_library will be disabled.

 .. envvar:: INTEL_BLACKHOLE_DEFAULT